Polyalthia longifolia

 Fruit at various stages of ripening

-The narrowly shaped weeping variety, var. pendula, is widely cultivated as a street tree in India, Sri Lanka and Southeast Asia for its compact form and lush green foliage.
-Closely spaced, it forms a tall hedge useful for privacy screening, shade or as a windbreak.
+Street tree - The narrowly shaped weeping variety, var. pendula, is widely cultivated as a street tree in India, Sri Lanka, and Southeast Asia for its compact form and lush green foliage.

-The wood is yellowish to grey-white, of medium weight, averaging around 590 kilograms per cubic meter (37 lbs per cubic ft) but has a low natural resistance to rot and decay.
-And the trunk diameter is too small to make sawing into lumber practical.
-It is reportedly only suitable for making light articles such as matches and pencils.
-However, in parts of its native range, it is crafted into musical drums.
+Hardwood - The wood is yellowish to grey-white, medium-weight, averaging around 590 kg per cubic metre (37 lb per cubic ft), but has low natural resistance to rot and decay.
+Further, the trunk diameter is too small to make sawing into lumber practical.
+It is reportedly suitable only for making light articles, such as matches and pencils.

 As a privacy screen (Ho Chi Minh City, Vietnam)